Alberto0235/USB3.2-Hub-4Port/README.md

 ## 🎯 Project Goal

-This project started as a question: could I take a commercially relevant USB 3.x system from architecture all the way through to a manufacturable, impedance-controlled 6-layer PCB?
+This project started as a question: could I take a commercial-grade USB 3.x system from architecture all the way through to a manufacturable, impedance-controlled 6-layer PCB?

 The hub is built around the Texas Instruments **TUSB8044A**, fully bus-powered over USB-C, with one USB-C downstream port (cold-socket compliant) and three USB-A ports, each with independent current limiting.
 Type-C attach detection, power-up sequencing and overcurrent handling are implemented entirely in hardware, with no microcontroller required.